Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 ### Step 7 - Stripe Keys
 67. Log into your stripe account
 68. Go to developers and click API Keys
-69. Get the pushable key
+69. Get the push able key
-70. Go to your config vars in settings on heroku
+70. Go to your config vars in settings on Heroku
 71. Add it in as STRIPE_PUBLIC_KEY
 72. Do the same for the STRIPE_SECRET_KEY
 73. Go to webhooks and clicking add endpoint